 E-posters and pitches session

-We will hold an online e-poster and pitches session during the event.
-E-posters and pitches accepted will be published on a dedicated microsite.
+We are holding hold an online e-poster and pitches session during the event.
+E-posters and pitches accepted are published on the event microsite.
 Authors of accepted posters and pitches will receive detailed technical guidelines on how to prepare and submit their e-poster and pitch.

 Who should attend?